TRACED: Transition-aware Regret Approximation with Co-learnability for Environment Design: Additional Experiments

-Table~\ref{tab:weight_ablation_bipedalwalker} breaks down zero-shot solved rates on 6 held-out BW tasks for TRACED and its ablations at 10k updates.
+In this ablation, we evaluate TRACED by removing each of its two components in turn.
+Table~\ref{tab:weight_ablation_bipedalwalker} reports zero-shot solve rates on six held-out BipedalWalker tasks after 10k PPO updates.
+Results are averaged over five random seeds and reported as mean $\pm$ standard error.

 TRACED achieves the top score in five of six tasks (Basic, Hardcore, Stairs, Stump, Roughness) and ranks second in the remaining one.
-The ATPL only variant (TRACED – CL) leads to the first place in one task (PitGap) and second place in two tasks (Basic, Stump), while the Co-Learnability only variant (TRACED – ATPL) only reaches the second place in two tasks (Hardcore, Roughness).
+The ATPL only variant (TRACED - CL) leads to the first place in one task (PitGap) and second place in two tasks (Basic, Stump), while the Co-Learnability only variant (TRACED - ATPL) only reaches the second place in two tasks (Hardcore, Roughness).
 Removing both components (the ACCEL baseline) ranks second on one (Stairs).
-These results confirm that both transition prediction error and Co-Learnability are essential to TRACED’s high and stable performance across diverse tasks.
+These results confirm that both transition-prediction error and Co-Learnability are essential to TRACED’s high and stable performance across diverse tasks.